How companies are increasing subscription conversions, boosting revenue, and more (VB Live)

 By 2023, 75% of DTC brands will have a subscription offering.
 Today there are endless opportunities to subscribe to products and services of all kinds across all manner of verticals, from software to loot crates to fitness to clothing to food — and on and on.
 The pandemic has brought about a number of changes to the subscription market, but as things continue to shift and settle, it’s become clear: there is no bubble.
 Subscriptions are here to stay.

-“What’s happening with consumers, they’re dedicating more dollars to subscriptions in their budget — it’s a part of life now,” says Logan Dunn, head of growth at Wyse.
+“What’s happening with consumers, they’re dedicating more dollars to subscriptions in their budget — it’s a part of life now,” says Logan Dunn, head of growth at Wyze.
 “Because of that, we’re not just competing with Ring for subscriptions, we’re competing with the subscription budget world.”

 The pandemic supercharged the subscription world, says Alycia Simpson, senior director of demand generation at Recurly.